 Why can’t I stop, delete, or edit assignments?

 By design, Auto Initial Assignment removes the following assignment features from the student's profile:

 - Stop.
 The Stop Assignment feature is removed because Auto Initial Assignment does not allow you to stop the assignment.
 If you need to stop the assignment for a student, you’ll need to disable Auto Initial Assignment for that student.
 See Stop/delete Reading Assistant Plus assignments.

 - Delete.
 The Delete Assignment feature is removed because Auto Initial Assignment does not allow product deletions.
 If you need to delete a product for a student, you’ll need to temporarily disable it for that student.
 See Stop/delete Reading Assistant Plus assignments.

 - Edit.
 The Edit option in the Student Profile Assignments panel is not available until the student has been placed.
 See Edit Reading Assistant Plus assignments.

-For more information see About students.
+For more information see Getting started with students.

 What if I want to create my own assignments?

 If you no longer want to use Auto Initial Assignment, you can easily turn it off and create your own Reading Assistant Plus assignments.
 See Create Reading Assistant Plus assignments.

 My student finished their library assignment.
 What happens now?